hzeng33/Recipe-Square/README.md

 # recipe-swap
 <br/>
- RecipeSwap is a simple recipe sharing platform that enable users to search for recipes and to share their favorite recipes.
+ RecipeSquare is a simple recipe sharing platform that enable users to search for recipes and to share their favorite recipes.
 It also allows users to perform the CRUD (create, read, update, delete) operations.

  ### Running the app locally